-With just three days to go until election day, Mr Merz's CDU/CSU bloc is leading the polls, followed by the far-right party (AfD) in second place, while Mr Scholz's SPD is only in third place.
+With just three days to go until election day, Mr Merz's CDU/CSU bloc is leading the polls, followed by the Far Right Party (AfD) in second place, while Mr Scholz's SPD is only in third place.

 The CDU is leading in pre-election polls with 30%.
 Photo: Wahirecht.de

 Merz responded that he would also agree to row with Scholz, who is a rowing enthusiast.
-“I’m a good swimmer, so I don’t even need a life jacket,” Merz joked.
-Scholz stressed that he usually sets the pace in the double dinghy.
-However, given the current polls, it is unlikely that he will continue to be the pacemaker in parliament from Monday morning.
+“I am a good swimmer, so I don’t even need a life jacket,” Merz joked.
+Scholz stressed that he usually sets the pace in the catamaran.
+However, given the current polls, it is unlikely that he will continue to be the “pacemaker” in parliament from Monday morning.

 At its current rate, the CDU needs at least one coalition partner to form a majority.
 Merz has ruled out a partnership with the far-right AfD, leaving only Scholz's SPD and the Greens as viable options.

-Traditionally, the CDU has preferred to form a coalition with the Free Democratic Party (FDP).
+Traditionally, the CDU has preferred a coalition with the Free Democratic Party (FDP).
 But the FDP is currently struggling to pass the 5% threshold needed to enter parliament.
 “The FDP has put itself in a difficult position,” Merz said.
 “I would have liked it to be different.”

 The election comes amid a number of challenges for Germany: an energy crisis after Russia cut off gas supplies, soaring inflation, and the rise of far-right movements across Europe.
 Recent polls show deep divisions among German voters, with a large portion concerned about the economy and security, while others prioritize climate and social issues.